piazza-energy/curated-resource-list/README.md

 bit of a bodged together category that wraps initiatives and "no-profit"

+- [The European Energy Centre](https://www.euenergycentre.org/) is an Independent Educational Body for the Renewable Energy and Energy Efficiency Sectors.
+Awards the [Galileo Master Certificate](https://www.euenergycentre.org/energy-qualifications/) energy qualification
+- [The Smart Electric Power Alliance (SEPA)](https://sepapower.org/about/) is a US non-profit organization dedicated to working with electric power stakeholders through the most pressing issues affecting the growth and utilization of smart energy.
 - [IEA](https://www.iea.org/) Founded in 1974, the IEA was initially designed to help countries co-ordinate a collective response to major disruptions in the supply of oil, such as the crisis of 1973/4.
 While this remains a key aspect of its work, the IEA has evolved and expanded significantly.
 - [UNFCCC](https://unfccc.int/about-us/about-the-secretariat) United Nations Framework Convention on Climate Change organises the Conference of Parties, organised the [COP24](https://unfccc.int/katowice) event in Katowice, Poland Dec '18
 - [Climate neutral now](https://offset.climateneutralnow.org/) carbon offset platform by United Nations [UNFCCC](https://unfccc.int/)
+- [The climate group](https://www.theclimategroup.org/about) an international non-profit, founded in 2004, with offices in London, New Delhi and New York.
+- [Carbon Trust](https://www.carbontrust.com/home/) an independent, expert partner of leading organisations around the world, helping them contribute to and benefit from a more sustainable future.
 - [CDP](https://www.cdp.net/en) is a not-for-profit charity that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts
 - [Mission Innovation](http://mission-innovation.net/events/) 24 government consortium, recently presented the SGIA accelerator, ties with B-T ventures
 - [Ofgem](https://www.ofgem.gov.uk/about-us/who-we-are) gas & electricity market authority